A.K.A. RCD (Residual Current Device) or ELCB (Earth Leakage Circuit Breaker)

 A Safety Switch detects any variation between the Active and Neutral Conductors of the circuit it protects.

-The safety Switch will disconnect the power within 30 Milliseconds if a variation is detected.
+A standard Safety Switch will disconnect the power within 30 Milliseconds if a variation is detected.

 The variation means that the current is now flowing to Earth, hence why the Earthing System must be functioning properly and installed to Australian Standards.
+A better connected earthing system makes the Safety Switch more effective.

 - Standing in the bathroom with a hairdryer and the lead becomes loose from being wound and unwound, the active wire touches your hand.